fatemaakhter85/Vulhub-Security-Assessment/README.md

 ## 📌 Project Overview

-This project is a comprehensive **Vulnerability Analysis and Exploitation** assessment conducted on **VulHub** virtual machines.
+This is a comprehensive **Vulnerability Analysis and Exploitation** report conducted on **VulHub** virtual machines.
 The assessment was performed as part of the Career Advancement Programme (CAP) in Cybersecurity at Creative IT Institute.

 The goal was to identify, analyze, and exploit vulnerabilities in realistic environments using industry-standard methodologies including **OWASP Testing Guide** and **Penetration Testing Execution Standard (PTES)**.